Sue's Photo Gallery

 Sue's Theatre room in 2025

-Sue decluttered several boxes of books and DVDs which were not loved or used -
+and DVDs which were not used -

 some she didn't even like!

-She moved the remaining DVDs to a dedicated DVD folder
+She moved the remaining DVDs to a dedicated DVD folder and recycled the cases.

 Theatre Room thoughts...

-After decluttering dozens of books and DVDs, Sue's Theatre room can breathe
+After decluttering dozens of books and DVDs, Sue's Theatre room can breathe again -

-again and so can she!
+and so can she!

 Sue's Linen cupboard before decluttering in 2020

 Sue had so much linen!
-Often when she slid open the doors, items would drop on her head!
-Bizarrely, Sue put up with that situation for quite some time...
+Often when she opened a door, items would drop

 Sue's Linen cupboard before decluttering in 2020

 The Linen Cupboard was jam packed with more than just linen.
-All sorts of miscellaneous items were shoved in

-there to die a slow death.
+All sorts of miscellaneous items were shoved in there to die a slow death.

 Sue's Linen Cupboard after decluttering in 2020

-Labels were definitely needed to help Sue locate the correct size of sheets.
+Labels were definitely needed to help Sue locate the correct size of sheets!

 Sue's Linen Cupboard after decluttering in 2020

-Sue still had too much inventory but she understood that decluttering occurs in stages and
+Sue still had too much inventory but she understood that decluttering occurs in stages - it was better than before.

-There was a definite feeling that items were less likely to drop from the sky and bounce off her head!
+There was a definite feeling that items were less likely to drop from the sky and

 Sue later re-used the white plastic containers in her pantry.
-They continue to work well there and have a new lease on life.

 Sue's Linen Cupboard 2024

-The clear bags worked better in the Linen Cupboard for Sue than the white plastic containers ever did.
+The clear bags worked better in the Linen Cupboard for Sue than the white plastic containers did.

 Still not perfect but much better than before.
-Linen is mostly contained and less likely to do a runner.

 Linen Cupboard thoughts...

-With the Linen Cupboard, Sue needed to give herself grace to build
+With the Linen Cupboard, Sue needed to give herself grace to build decluttering muscles.

 Sue's Pantry 2020